nextstepitt/standard-course-template/README.md

 5. Change the name of each *01_Rename-Me* folder in *Examples*, *Resources*, and *Solutions* to match the first chapter name.
 6. In the new project folder (it should still be *Student_Files/Rename-Me*) use *git add --all* to add everything to the Git staging area (the *index*).
 7. Commit the staging area with *git commit -m "Initial commit of student file project."*.
-8. Change the name of the folder *Student_Files/Rename-Me* to the course title.
+8. Change the name of the folder *Student_Files/Rename-Me* to COURSE-NUMBER_Student_Files, e.g. NS00t03_Student_Files.
 9. Create a remote *origin* repository for the student files (probably at GitHub).
 The format of the project names at GitHub is always COURSE-NUMBER_Student_Files, for example https://github.com/nextstepitt/NS60603_Student_Files is the path to the student files for React Programming using TypeScript.
 Student file repositories are usually public and may be cloned or downloaded by anybody.
 10. Add the new *origin* remote to the project: *git remote add origin <New-Student-Files-Origin-URI>*.
 11. Push the local repository to the remote (it should have only the master branch).